mrmarkcann/mrmarkcann/README.md

 ![Mark's GitHub Banner](https://github.com/mrmarkcann/mrmarkcann/raw/master/github_banner.png "Github banner")

+I'm an IT professional with about 20 years experience in IT operations and engineering, I've more recently been dabbling with the software side of things and trying to snaffle as much learning as I can about things.

+- 🌱 I’m currently learning PowerShell, Python, Terraform, Microsoft Azure and Dot Net amongst other things, probably.

 <!--
 **mrmarkcann/mrmarkcann** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.